 Since publishing the curriculum document in 2013 there was considerable progress in research on mathematics education at the university level.
-As far as service teaching in user programmes is concerned, this research has been structured and summarised in the most recent State-of-the-Art Report "Mathematics as a Service Subject at the Tertiary Level" (B. Alpers, 2020) which can be downloaded here.
+As far as service teaching in user programmes is concerned, this research has been structured and summarised in the recent State-of-the-Art Report "Mathematics as a Service Subject at the Tertiary Level" (B. Alpers, 2020) which can be freely downloaded.

 The most recent report for the Mathematics Interest Group is on "Making Sense of Engineering Workplace Mathematics to Inform Engineering Mathematics Education" (B. Alpers, 2021) which can be freely downloaded.